 - We will only begin the adjustment process if we think it will help increase your financial aid awards.
 It is not an appeal for additional aid.
 It is a request to recalculate financial need based on new or additional financial data.

 - Income reduction must be documented for a minimum of six months.

 - We must extensively document any adjustments with termination notices, copies of unemployment benefits, etc. We cannot make any adjustments until we receive all requested documents.

 - Any adjustments we are able to make will always be based on projected gross income for an entire year.

 - Once the adjustment process is complete, we will notify you of the outcome.

 If you think you have eligible special circumstances:

 - Make sure you received and reviewed your financial aid offer from our office.
 To view your financial aid offer, log in to MyAACC.
 From the menu, select Self-Services > Financial Aid.
 The offer is listed under the "Offer Letter" tab.

 - If you have experienced a decrease in household income since Jan.
-1, or experienced other life changes after July 1 (i.e., divorce, separation, or loss of a parent or spouse), complete a "Special Circ Request" survey on the Financial Aid Self-Services tab to get started.
+1, or experienced other life changes after July 1 (i.e., divorce, separation, or loss of a parent or spouse), complete a "Special Circ Request" located in the "Resources" section in Financial Aid Self-Services to get started.

 If we think you might benefit from adjustments, we will email you a Special Circumstances Form to be returned to our office along with all required documentation.
 The form will outline the required documents that are needed.
 We cannot make any adjustments until we receive all requested documentation.